Bachelor of Cyber Security

 If you need to improve your English skills before you start your degree, UNSW College’s Academic English Programs are for you.
 The programs are suitable for various English levels and help you prepare for university studies and life in Australia.

-The Bachelor of Cyber Security is a three-year degree program consisting of 24 courses, 8 courses per year.
-The course structure includes 20 disciplinary core courses (16 core courses + 4 minor courses), and 4 general elective courses.
+The Bachelor of Cyber Security is a three-year full-time degree, consisting of 24 courses, 8 courses per year.
+The course structure includes 20 disciplinary core courses (16 core courses and 4 minor courses), and 4 general elective courses.

 You will focus on developing key skill sets required for cyber security graduates, including: